 1. Make a Personal Commitment That You Will Become a Disciplined Person—If you really want to achieve your goals, then you must make the commitment that you will become more disciplined.

-3. First Do What You Don’t Want To Do—As you plan your day, make sure you block out time to first do the things that require the most discipline.
+3. First Do What You Don’t Want to Do—As you plan your day, make sure you block out time to first do the things that require the most discipline.
 Whether it’s prospecting, exercising, or cleaning up your home, do it first.
-I have learned over the last 29 years that the best time to do the things I don’t want to do is first thing in the morning.
+I have learned throughout my life that the best time to do the things I don’t want to do is first thing in the morning.
 If you will commit to doing the things that are the hardest for you to do first, not only will you do them with greater consistency, but also you feel great the rest of the day.

 4. Get Your Rest—One of the keys to employing discipline with consistency is maintaining a high level of energy.
 When I’m tired, it is VERY hard for me to be disciplined.
 How about you?